-- 1. All written, physical, or combination examinations must be successfully completed. - 2.
-Each student must pass each PASP letter graded courses with a minimum grade of a "B-" (80%) and a "P" in all PASP pass/fail graded courses. - 3.
-Students must demonstrate skills required necessary for clinical practice as determined by the Program. - A satisfactory rating from the Academic/Curriculum Committee must be obtained through meeting all academic and professional standards. - 5.
-Students must comply with the policies of Pace University and the Physician Assistant Program Pleasantville. - 6.
-Students must comply with the Standards of Professional Conduct for the Physician Assistant Student set forth in the Program's student handbook as well as University policies described in the Pace University Graduate Student Handbook.
+- All examinations including written, electronic, practical or oral assessments, must be successfully completed. - Each student must pass each PASP letter graded courses with a minimum grade of a "C" (74%) and a "P" in all PASP pass/fail graded courses. - 3.
+Students must demonstrate skills required necessary for clinical practice as determined by the Program. - 4.
+A satisfactory rating from the Academic Curriculum Committee must be obtained through meeting all academic and professional standards. - 5.
+Students must comply with the policies of Pace University and the Physician Assistant Program Pleasantville. - Students must comply with the Standards of Professional Conduct for the Physician Assistant Student set forth in the Program's student handbook as well as University policies described in the Pace University Graduate Student Handbook.